-But do you know there are more than 30 such websites that you can directly embed content from in your WordPress blog?
+But did you know that there are more than 30 such websites that you can directly embed content from in your WordPress blog?

-This post will explore all those websites that you can simply use URL to embed content from in you WordPress blog.
+In this post, we will explore oEmbed and the list of all those websites that you can simply use URL to embed content from in your WordPress blog.